Email: Survey Officer

 Associated Sites

-The planetarium was established by Eric Lindsay, seventh Director of the nearby Armagh Observatory in 1965 at a cost of £120 000.
+Armagh Planetarium (1965- ), established by Eric Lindsay, seventh Director of the nearby Armagh Observatory in 1965 at a cost of £120 000.
 Patrick Moore oversaw construction and was first planetarium director.
-The original projector was a ‘Goto Mars’ and retired in 1977 to be re-used at the South Downs Planetarium in Chichester, Sussex.
+The following individuals served as Directors, permanent and acting, until it joined Armagh Observatory in 2016 under one Director, Michael Burton; Patrick Moore, Terry Mosley, Thomas Rackham, Terence Murtagh, Martin Radcliffe, Ian Griffith, Fred Byrne, Tom Mason, Jorick Vink.
+The original projector was a ‘Goto Mars’ and retired in 1977, replaced by Minolta Viewlex which was retired in 1995 and is now in the South Downs Planetarium in Chichester, Sussex.
+Today the planetarium features a Digistar 7 system from Evans and Sutherland as well as an expanded exhibition space featuring temporary and permanent exhibitions.
 Armagh Planetarium went on to pioneer the use of video projectors.
 There was a major refurbishment in 2006.